 And when you interact with the EX30, it offers a contextual user experience, smartly removing complexity for more focused and enjoyable driving on a single screen.
 On top of that, features such as a soundbar covering the entire width of the dashboard – the first of its kind in a car – and an array of smart storage ideas combine to deliver a big-car experience with less.

-“The Volvo EX30 combines all the best elements of Scandinavian design,” says Lisa Reeves, our head of interior design.
+“The Volvo EX30 combines all the best elements of Scandinavian design,” says Lisa Reeves, our Head of Interior Design.
 “New materials add creative textures, colour and personality to the cabin, while smart functionality and a great user experience are the hallmark of every true Volvo creation.
-Together, these elements distill the essence of a Volvo into a small package.”
+Together, these elements distil the essence of a Volvo into a small package.”